cigroup-ol/metaopt/examples/README.rst

 Examples
 ========

-The following examples show the capabilities of OrgES.
+The following examples show the capabilities of MetaOpt.